darcy-framework/darcy-docs/automating_the_web/working_with_a_browser.md

 # Next steps

 At this point, you know how to describe views, work with elements and transitions, open a browser, and use it to open a URL pointing to a view.
-In other words, you're ready to write some serious automation.
+In other words, you're ready to write some serious automation!
 I recommend trying to automate some basic tasks, and exploring the APIs available to you in `Browser` and the various elements.
 Questions?
 Comments?
 Concerns?
 File an issue or open a pull request on [**darcy**'s GitHub](http://github.com/darcy-framework).